 In 1902 the 1857 site was again bridged.
 As the span would be submerged by the waters impounded by the new Don Pedro Dam, this high level span was constructed by the Modesto Irrigation District and the Turlock Irrigation District through agreement in 1968 with the County of Tuolumne, and this bridge became part of the Tuolumne County road system in 1973.

 Erected 1975 by Tuolumne County Board of Supervisors, Tuolumne County Historical Society.
 (Marker Number 4.)

 Other nearby markers.
-At least 8 other markers are within 6 miles Jacksonville (here, next to this marker); a different marker also named Jacksonville (approx. 1.9 miles away); Don Pedro Lake (approx. 1.9 miles away); Ferretti Shrine (approx. 1.9 miles away); Joseph E. Lemos (approx. 5 miles away); Big Oak Flat (approx. 5 miles away); Chinese Camp (approx. 5.1 miles away); To Honor Eddie Webb (approx. 5.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Jacksonville (here, next to this marker); a different marker also named Jacksonville (approx. 1.9 miles away); Don Pedro Lake (approx. 1.9 miles away); Ferretti Shrine (approx. 1.9 miles away); Joseph E. Lemos (approx. 5 miles away); Big Oak Flat (approx. 5 miles away); Chinese Camp (approx. 5.1 miles away); To Honor Eddie Webb (approx. 5.1 miles away).
 Touch for a list and map of all markers in Moccasin.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 9, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 628 times since then.
-Photos: 1, 2. submitted on March 9, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on March 9, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 743 times since then and 45 times this year.
+Photos: 1, 2. submitted on March 9, 2012, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.